-The Cosmetology Association of Nova Scotia (the “Association”) is the licensing and regulatory authority of Nova Scotia Cosmetologists, salons and spas, industry business owners, colleges offering cosmetology programs, and students pursuing education in cosmetology.
+The Cosmetology Association is the licensing and regulatory authority responsible for the regulation and supervision of all Cosmetologists, salons and spas, industry business owners, colleges offering cosmetology programs, and students pursuing education in cosmetology in Nova Scotia.

 The Association is the backbone of the Nova Scotia cosmetology industry.
-The Association exists to advocate cosmetology best practice for the safety of the public and industry professional.
+The Association exists to advocate cosmetology best practices for the safety of the public and industry professionals.
 This is accomplished by promoting licensing compliance, as well as the highest sanitation, disinfection, and sterilization standards.

 The BoardSpearheading the long-term goals and needs for the future of the Association is the Executive Board of Directors.
 The Board is a group of nine elected Cosmetologists voted in by the membership during the annual Executive Board Election.
 All-level Cosmetologists are eligible to run in the election; however, candidates must hold a current Nova Scotia cosmetology licence, and demonstrate strict confidentiality and objectivity.